clpe04/plugin-management-system/README.md

 jar files and extract functions marked as plugins and add them to a list of transformations, which can then be applied to data.

+## The project have moved ##
+This project have been moved to a new project called "Hookin"

 ## Usage

 This section provides some short examples of the Plugin Management System its usage.